 Life leads to one fork in the road after another.
 Sometimes the choice is between laughter and annoyance.
 I recommend laughter if you hope to make it through tough times and come out stronger.

-The bathroom was chaotic.
-Our house was largely gutted, with the only remaining water source in the hall bathroom.
-The countertop is appointed with toothbrushes, hairdryer, dish drain rack, dog bowls for seven, and drinking glasses.
+The bathroom was chaotic, the house largely gutted, with the only remaining water source in the hall bathroom.
+Countertop accessories include toothbrushes, hairdryer, dish drain-rack, food bowls for seven dust-covered pooches, and drinking glasses.
 We shower, wash dishes, and rinse clothes in the tub.

-The microwave sits conveniently on a fold-up table outside the bathroom, strategically shrouded by a bed sheet to limit the depth of drywall dust collecting on its top.
+The microwave sits conveniently on a fold-up table outside the bathroom, strategically shrouded by a bed sheet to limit the depth of drywall dust drifting on top.
 The garage refrigerator stands bravely in the center of what will become the open-concept living area.

-Aged is Only Good for Cheese and Fine Wine
+Aged is Best for Cheese and Fine Wine

 People crave new things because new seems easier.
 (Unless it arrives with assembly instructions.)
 The grass is always greener, easier to maintain, or spiffier on the other side of imaginary fences.
-Face it, in today’s culture, aged is only good for cheese and fine wine.
+Face it, in today’s culture, aged is best reserved for cheese and fine wine.